A Rare Desert Spectacle

-Where Can I Find The Queen of the Night Flowers?
+Where Can I Find the Queen of the Night Flowers?

-The Night Blooming Cereus, although they can be found in warmer climates all over the world, is native to Southwestern North America.
-Today, Tohono Chul Park, located in Northwest Tucson, is home to the world's largest collection of these cacti.
-Every year, people wait anxiously and patiently for Bloom Night, when all of the park's cacti reveal their blooms.
+Although they can be found in warmer climates all over the world, the Night Blooming Cereus is native to Southwestern North America.
+Today, Tohono Chul Park, located in Oro Valley, is home to the world's largest collection of these cacti.
+Every year, people wait anxiously and patiently for Bloom Night!

 How Do They Know When the Flowers Will Bloom?

-In short, there is no precise way to determine when the Queens of the Night will make their appearance.
-However, Bloom Night typically happens sometime from Mid-June to Mid-July, but that's as precise as it gets.
 Shortly before blooming, the cacti will sprout buds, which eventually become the flowers.
 Tohono Chul publishes updates via an email newsletter, as well as on social media, about when they are expecting the flowers to bloom.
-They usually aren't able to predict that the blooms will occur until the day of, so you may only have a few hours' notice.
+They usually can't predict that the blooms will occur until the day of, so you may only have a few hours' notice.

 Does the Bloom Have Cultural Significance?

-What Do I Need To Know If I Go See The Bloom?
+What Do I Need to Know if I Go See the Bloom?

 In order to receive updates on the Queen of the Night and to be notified when they are blooming, sign up for the Bloom Watch newsletter on Tohono Chul's website, and follow their social media accounts.
 When you're notified that the bloom is happening, make plans to arrive at either park between 5 PM and dusk.
 Be sure to bring a flashlight, a camera with a flash, plenty of water to drink, and wear closed-toe walking shoes.
-The flowers start blooming around 5 PM, and are usually in full bloom by dusk.
-Once there, prepare to be amazed by the sights and smells of the arrival of the Queen of the Night.
-Tohono Chul Park is open to the general public from 6 PM - 10 PM on the night of Bloom Night, and admission is $5.

 Related Stories